body-clock/bodyclock.fm/src/content/pages/about.md

 description: About Patrick Perkins.
 ---

 I'm Patrick - a web developer and musician.
 For work, I build library tools for the University of Pennsylvania.
-I'm particularly interesting in devloper tooling and DX.
+I'm particularly interested in developer tooling and DX.

 I make music as well - my most recent project is made entirely from vinyl samples.
 I spend too much money on samplers and records.